zavolanlab/mirflowz/README.md

 conda activate mirflowz
 ```

-If you do not already have Singularity installed globally on your system,
+If you plan to run _MIRFLOWZ_ via Singularity and do not already have it
-you must further update the Conda environment using the
+installed globally on your system, you must further update the Conda
-`environment.root.yml` with the command below.
-Mind that you must have the
+environment using the `environment.root.yml` with the command below.
-environment activated to update it.
+Mind that you must have the environment activated to update it.

 ```bash
 conda env update -f environment.root.yml